 Heart-Healthy Mediterranean Recipes

-Here’s a fiber-rich recipe that’s overall heart healthy in terms of ingredients and cooking method.
-If you do not have a Dutch oven you can use any large pot with a lid.
-It’s great that the recipe calls for only 2 tablespoons of heart-healthy olive oil and includes low-calorie flavor boosters, such as chicken broth and lemon juice.
-If you have high blood pressure, substitute a reduced-sodium broth.
+Here’s a rich-tasting recipe that’s overall heart-healthy in terms of ingredients and cooking method.
+If you do not have a ovenproof skillet, you can use any large pot with a lid.
+It’s great that the recipe calls for heart-healthy olive oil and includes low-calorie flavor boosters, such as capers and grape tomatoes.

 If you’re watching your waistline opt for chicken breast, which is a leaner cut than thigh pieces.
 A vegetable centerpiece topped with a sensible serving of chicken (around 4 ounces) adds more fiber to your meal, leaving you full on fewer calories.
 If you do not have a food scale, here is a visual: a 3-ounce serving is about the size of a deck of cards or the palm of a woman’s hand.

-Tomatoes, Bell peppers… who could ask more for a more antioxidant-spiked dish!
+Basil, tomatoes, garlic—who could ask more for a more antioxidant-spiked dish!
 This recipe can make a great addition to a “tapas” menu, powerful mini-bites of flavorful foods.
 To bump up the fiber, use a thick whole grain bread instead of French bread.
-Bonus points for the recipe substitutions provided for chorizo, such as the feta cheese and pine nuts.